 Chairman and Chief Executive Officer

 Jean-Jacques Bienaimé joined BioMarin in May 2005 as Chief Executive Officer and member of the Board of Directors, bringing with him more than 25 years of experience in the biotechnology and pharmaceutical industries.
-He was named Chair of the Board in June 2015.
-Under Mr. Bienaimé’s leadership, the market capitalization of BioMarin grew to approximately more than $16 billion at the end of 2015 from around $450 million in May 2005.
+He was named Chairman of the Board in June 2015.
+Under Mr. Bienaimé’s leadership, the market capitalization of BioMarin increased in 2016 to more than $14 billion from approximately $450 million in May 2005.

 In 2015, Ernst & Young recognized Mr. Bienaimé with the Entrepreneur of the Year Award in the Health and Life Sciences category Northern California.